Organizational history of the Department of Water Resources, River Development and Ganga Rejuvenation

 - The history of the subject ‘Irrigation & Power’ dates back to 1855 when it was made the responsibility of the then newly created Department of the Public Works.
 However, not much importance was given to irrigation work till the famine of 1858, when it was decided to take up canal construction work on an extensive scale and accordingly, an Inspector General of Canals was appointed.
 In 1863, taking into consideration the importance attached to development of irrigation facilities in the country, it was decided to place this subject under the charge of an irrigation expert, with the designation of Inspector General of Irrigation.
 He functioned under the administrative control of Secretary, Public Works Department.

 - A separate Ministry of Irrigation and Power was set up in 1952 to look after the subject of irrigation.
-In the wake of unprecedented floods, a Flood Control Board was constituted to consider flood control programme at the highest level.
+In the wake of unprecedented floods (1954), a Flood Control Board was constituted in 1954 to consider flood control programme at the highest level.
+Though the area under irrigation had been nearly doubled in the two decades after independence, still about four fifths of the country’s cultivated area continued to be rain fed.
+Further, the drought conditions in several parts of the country and the continued food shortages had brought into sharp focus the importance of providing greater irrigation facilities, and need for preparing a comprehensive plan for future irrigation development in the country.
 In 1969, an Irrigation Commission was set up to go into the matter of future irrigation development programme in the country in a comprehensive manner.
-To help in ensuring unified and coordinated programme for the speedy implementation of Irrigation and Command Area Development Projects, as well as for providing other inputs for maximizing agricultural produce, a separate Department of Irrigation was set up in November, 1974 under the reconstituted Ministry of Agriculture and Irrigation, consequent upon the bifurcation of erstwhile Ministry of Irrigation and Power.
+To help in ensuring unified and coordinated programme for the speedy implementation of irrigation and command area development projects, as well as for providing other inputs for maximizing agricultural produce, a separate Department of Irrigation was set up in November, 1974 under the reconstituted Ministry of Agriculture and Irrigation, consequent upon the bifurcation of erstwhile Ministry of Irrigation and Power

 - Irrigation for agricultural purpose;